You can view a list of all City Departments on this page. Under the department name is a list of Service Providers for that department.

 The CPD website is designed to provide general information about the Chicago Police Department and the Chicago Alternative Policing Strategy.
 You will also find information on how you can make your neighborhood a safer, more enjoyable place to live.

-Our Public Health system has a direct impact on the quality of life of this vibrant city.
+Our Public Health system has a direct impact on the quality of this vibrant city.

 The Department of Streets & Sanitation handles and average of one million service requests per year, each one making a difference in our communities.